PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 ???
 Abstract "Alternative tool: Menti Q&A (synchronous collection)"

-    - The [Mentimeter Q&A tool](../other-tools/mentimeter/question-types-qa-comments.md) is an excellent method for gathering and reviewing questions in live sessions.
+    - The [Mentimeter Q&A tool](../other-tools/mentimeter/question-types-qa-comments.md) is an excellent method for gathering and reviewing questions (up to 200 characters) in live sessions.
     - Contributions are anonymous, with optional moderation and the ability to hide submissions as they come in.
     - Questions are displayed in a large format so they are easy to see in a live session.
     - Users can upvote and react to questions with emojis, helping to avoid duplicates and identifying key issues.